 Design & Connectivity

 The monitor features a stylish design with ultra-thin bezels at the top and at the sides of the display for a cinematic viewing experience and ideal multi-monitor gaming setup.

-On the back of the monitor, you’ll find two HDMI ports, DisplayPort, VGA, and a headphones jack.
+On the back of the monitor, you’ll find two HDMI 1.4 ports, DisplayPort 1.2, VGA, and a headphones jack.
 Both HDMI ports and the DisplayPort input support AMD FreeSync and 144Hz at 1080p.

 Price & Similar Monitors